Set up compliance features

 Your Microsoft 365 Business Premium comes with features to protect your data and devices, and help you keep your and your customers' sensitive information secure.

-Set up DLP features
+Watch: Set up DLP features

 See Create a DLP policy from a template for an example on how to set up a policy to protect against protect loss of personal data.

 DLP comes with many ready-to-use policy templates for many different locales.
 For example, Australia Financial Data, Canada Personal Information Act, U.S. Financial Data, and so on.
 See What the DLP policy templates include for a full list.
 All of these templates can be enabled similar to the PII template example.

 Set up email retention with Exchange Online Archiving

 Exchange Online Archiving license features help maintain compliance and regulatory standards by preserving email content for eDiscovery.
 It also helps reduce your risk if there is a lawsuit, and provides a way to recover data after a security breach or when you need to recover deleted items.
 You can use litigation hold to preserve all of a user's content, or use retention policies to customize what you want to preserve.

 Litigation hold: You can preserve all mailbox content including deleted items by putting a user's entire mailbox on litigation hold.

 To place a mailbox on litigation hold, in the Admin center:

 In the left nav, go to Users > Active users.